DEFRA/ffc-development-guide/docs/development-patterns/authentication/defra-identity.md

 ## Implementing Defra Identity in an FCP service

+### Example repository

+An example repository has been created to demonstrate how to implement Defra Identity in an FCP service.
+The repository can be found [in GitHub](https://github.com/DEFRA/fcp-defra-id-example).

+The example repository uses a combination of `@hapi/bell` and `@hapi/cookie` to manage the session and authenticate the user.

+`@hapi/bell` offers a simple way to authenticate users with Defra Identity and is the recommended approach.
+However, this guide will include a more verbose setup to demonstrate the underlying principles.

 ### Onboard with Defra Identity

 Contact the Defra Identity team to onboard your service.